jmazariegos/UTM-Student-Helper/doc/sprint4/sprint4.md

 - Iqbal
 - Anmol

 Note: All of the stories were started and attempted, however not all were fully completed.
-This was due to underestimating the time needed and complexity of the user story.
+This was due to underestimating the time needed and complexity of the user story, as well as our efforts towards transitioning to MongoDB from reading local files.

 ## Sprint Backlog: